Home/Blog/Web Development/Understanding “this” in JavaScript

 The arrow function and this#

-In JavaScript, arrow functions work a bit differently with the this keyword compared to regular functions.
+In JavaScript, arrow functions work differently with the this keyword than regular functions.
 An arrow function doesn’t make its own this.
 Instead, it uses the this from where it is already written in its surroundings.
 This makes arrow functions practical in scenarios where keeping track of this is important, such as handling events or using callbacks.
 When an arrow function is passed as a callback, the this value is preserved and remains the same throughout the callback function’s execution.
 This preservation of the this value holds true even if the callback is executed later or triggered by a future event.

 const User = {